Ranger 24: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "designer Ray Richards of Seattle drew this quarter ton racer-cruiser for Howard 'Smitty' Smith, owner of Ranger Fiberglass Boats of nearby Kent, WA.
 The boat is unusual in several ways.
 First, her topsides, though constructed of fiberglass, appear to be made of two panels of flat plywood bent to her sheer, giving her the look of hard-chine plywood vessel.
 Second, though only 24-feet long, her sales brochure says that her sizable galley can accommodate 'both a refrigerator and a gimballed range with oven.'
 (We doubt many boats sold had either convenience, especially the refrigerator, which would require frequent charging of the batteries.)
 Third, she has full flotation, rare in a boat this size.
 Best features: Her outboard motor well is placed on her centerline, forward of the rudder in the cockpit, giving good access to the helmsman and, because the prop wash immediately impacts the rudderblade, good control at slow speeds around dock or mooring.
 Worst features: That 'hard-chine' look will not appeal to everyone: it's not obvious why it is necessary."